9th Col Moschin Regiment: the spearhead

 - 5 time weighted gearsin combat uniform and a 20 kg rucksack without a weapon, on routes of varying difficulty, altitude and distance;

-- aquatic and amphibious testssea base, surface swimming and rowing.
+- Aquatic and amphibious testssea base, surface swimming and rowing.

 Common training phase (19 weeks)